grjan7/grjan7/README.md

-- 👋 Hi, I’m Jana Rangasamy, a Node.js developer and MongoDB Developer Administrator.
+- 👋 Hi, I’m Jana R, a Node.js developer and MongoDB Developer Administrator.
 - 👀 I’m interested in writing npm packages and writing analytic solutions and parser for MQL and aggregation pipeline of MongoDB.
 - 🌱 I’m constantly learning and upgrading myself on evolving computing technology.
 - 💞️ I’m looking to collaborate on projects that requires my skillset.